clamstew/taylor-js-blog-post/introduction_to_javascript_callbacks.md

 // Running this should alert "Hello!"
 // in a javascript pop-up box
 butler(greet);
 ```

-Try this out in the browser console (press **command + option + i** if you're on a Mac AND are using Chrome -- also this shortcut will bring up Inspector in Firefox) to see if this works.
+Try this out in a file of your own.
+Open up any text editor, like textedit on a mac.
+Name the file `index.html` and save it to your desktop.
+Open that file in a browser like Chrome or Firefox.

 We actually passed a function to another function as an argument!
 Neat!